Open-Attestation/open-attestation-cli/README.md

 #### Endorsing the change of owner

-The `title-escrow endorse-change-owner` command helps the transferable record owner endorse the change to a new owner and holder.
+Using the `title-escrow endorse-change-owner` command, the transferable record owner can endorse the change to a new owner and holder.

 >**Important:** This command will fail if the new holder and owner's addresses you provide are the same as the current owner and holder's addresses.